 A few weeks ago, in my last article in this series, I wrote about joining Plan International and moving to Tuluá, Colombia as Assistant Field Director in Plan’s office there.
 As I described, Plan was growing and changing very quickly, and the Tuluá Field Office was one of 13 offices that were piloting the changes that the organization was putting in place to handle that growth.
 Because of that, and because of the leadership of the Tuluá Field Director, Monique van’t Hek, and her Colombian staff, it was an exciting place to be.
 I learned a great deal during those years.

-This time, I want to describe what Tuluá was like in those days.
+This time, I want to describe what Tuluá itself was like in those days.

 We arrived in Cali in early July, 1987, flying from Los Angeles where we had been startled by a minor earthquake that shook LAX while we waited to board our flight to Colombia and our new life.